 And you have to register your tank with the appropriate agency–NYSDEC or your County health department if you’re outside New York City.
 This is true even if the tank has been provided by your automotive fluids distributor.
 If it’s under your control, it’s your responsibility.
 So post your permit in a prominent location.

 - Daily measurement and reconciliation of the contents, and documentation of any unexplained losses.

 - Monthly cathodic protection documentation, especially important because corrosion can cause leakage.
 You should also visually inspect your tank and associated fittings to ensure your cathodic protection is working properly.

 - Monthly release detection reporting.

 An official inspector is likely to visit you once a year, and they’ll want to see your records as well as your equipment.
-If they determine you’re out of compliance, they can issue a Notice of Violations for which you could owe fines or other penalties.
-Unregistered tank finds can be as high as $1000 per day; other infractions can range up to $10,000 per tank.
+If they determine you’re out of compliance, they can issue a Notice of Violation for which you could owe fines or other penalties.
+Unregistered tank finds can be as high as $1,000 per day; other infractions can range up to $10,000 per tank.

-The smarter and easier to know and comply with the regulations governing your above ground storage tank.
+There are many regulations governing above ground storage tanks.
+If you are not sure what you must do to be in compliance, seek help from a professional source with experience in managing above ground (and below ground) storage tanks.
 And you’ll have greater peace of mind knowing your tank and its surroundings are safe and secure.
-We love being your resource for your environmental engineering needs.
+We love being your resource for environmental engineering needs.